 Active in San Francisco, Calif.

 Collection Summary: The papers of Jan Butterfield measure 15 linear feet and date from circa 1950 to 1997.
 Papers contain hundreds of recorded interviews with and lectures by artists, panel discussions of artists and art historians, as well as extensive writings by Butterfield.
 Also found are project files, personal business records, printed materials, photographs, and additional sound and video recordings related to art subjects.

 Biographical/Historical Note: Jan Butterfield (1937-2000) was an author and art critic from San Francisco, Calif.

-Butterfield lent the 2 scrapbooks on reel 1042 in 1975.
-She donated the Robert Irwin material on reel 2787 in 1980.
-The interviews and audio tapes were deposited in 1986 and 1989 by Butterfield and then donated in 2002.
-An additional 12 ft. of papers was donated by Butterfield's brother, and Trustee of the Jan Butterfield Trust, Derek Van Alstine in 2002.
+Jan Butterfield donated the Robert Irwin material in 1980.
+Most of the interviews and audio tapes were donated in 1989.
+An additional 12 feet of papers, including materials previously loaned and microfilmed, and two additional audio tapes,were donated by Butterfield's brother, and Trustee of the Jan Butterfield Trust, Derek Van Alstine in 2002.

 How to Use this Collection

 - Read the Finding Aid for this collection

 - Some of the sound recordings in this collection were digitized during processing and are available for research access at the Archives of American Art offices.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.
 Use of archival audiovisual recordings with no duplicate access copy requires advance notice.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.